The cheapest architecture is the one you understand well enough to push.

-- Key Feature: The service provides authentication via SSO (GitHub, Google, Microsoft) and an OAuth 2.0 Device Authorization Grant for CLI or desktop applications.
+- Feature under test: SSO plus the OAuth 2.0 Device Authorization Grant for CLI and desktop applications.

-Here is the initial, perfectly reasonable implementation of the handler and the database interaction:
+Here is the initial handler and database interaction:

 // in handlers/auth.rs